 More than 170 foods are known to cause food allergies.
 However, eight foods account for 90 percent of all food-allergic reactions in Americans:

-- Fish (pollock, salmon, cod, tuna, snapper, eel and tilapia)
+- Fish (including pollock, salmon, cod, tuna, snapper, eel and tilapia)

 Eating Well with Food Allergies and Intolerances